 Custom software development creates tailored applications that can include the majority of a company’s work using a single solution, thereby making it easier for new hires to understand how everything should work together smoothly.

-3. Custom software is great for firms that love interconnectivity.
-By letting employees mesh their work and their preferred personal communication devices, it can change the way you go about business.
+- Custom software is great for firms that love interconnectivity.
+By letting employees mesh their work and their preferred personal communication devices, it can change the way you go about the business.

 … AND THE CONS

-1. Custom Software is designed to cater for your organizational needs.
-It is often more expensive to purchase as compared to off the shelf software.
-How much you pay, is determined by the software scope and its abilities.
+- Custom Software design to cater to your organizational needs.
+It is often more expensive to purchase as compared to off-the-shelf software.
+How much you pay, determines the software scope and its abilities.
 Keep in mind the money you will save in the long run from duplicated work.

-2. Custom software is mostly not readily available as compared to off the shelf software.
+- Custom software is mostly not readily available as compared to off-the-shelf software.
 The time taken to complete the software depends on the project scope.
 The duration taken to develop the application can be decreased by using professional and experienced software engineers.

 OFF-THE-SHELF SOFTWARE PROS…

-1. Plug-n-play: Off the shelf software is always complete and ready for use when purchased.
+- Plug-n-play: Off-the-shelf software is always complete and ready for use when purchased.

-2. They often cost less than the custom software.
-However, you may be charged license fees for every user/software operator and you probably have to renew the fees every year.
+- They often cost less than the custom software.
+However, you may charge, license fees for every user/software operator.
+You probably have to renew the fees every year.

-3. Technical support is usually offered free of charge.
+- Technical support usually offers free of charge.

-1. The software may be unable to allow adjustments and create new functions that are necessary.
-Therefore many organizations use two or more different software applications to integrate other departments resulting in redundant data and unnecessary tasks.
+- The software may be unable to allow adjustments and create new functions that are necessary.
+Therefore, many organizations use two or more different software applications to integrate other departments.
+Resulting in redundant data and unnecessary tasks.

-2. In some cases, your workflow will need to be adjusted instead of the software meeting your process needs.
+- In some cases, your workflow will need to adjust instead of the software meeting your process needs.
 This will require training and more time in order to get the best results.

-3. If there is a bug that needs fixing then the manufacturer of the application will need to be contacted.
+- If there is a bug that needs fixing then the manufacturer of the application will contact.
 However, this can take a lot of time because they tend to be far away.

-4. Some software manufactures charge annual license or subscription renewal fees.
-It is prudent to enquire before making a purchase.
+- Some software manufacturers charge annual license or subscription renewal fees.
+It is prudent to inquire before making a purchase.

-5. Scalability: Off-the-shelf software can only do so much.
-It might be too bulky for your needs in the beginning, and it might get too “tight” later on as your company grows.
-In order to accommodate to the growing needs of the business you might have to start using a new product or application which means a lot of wasted time (in research, onboarding, training, production) and an increased risk of data loss.
+- Scalability: Off-the-shelf software can only do so much.
+It might be too bulky for your needs in the beginning.
+And it might get too “tight” later on as your company grows.
+In order to accommodate the growing needs of the business, you might have to start using a new product.
+An application means a lot of wasted time (in research, onboarding, training, production) and an increased risk of data loss.